Floorp-Projects/Floorp/tools/docs/docs/contribute/how_to_contribute_firefox.rst

 .. code-block:: shell

+   # Mercurial
    $ hg histedit

-(similar to `git rebase -i`)
+   # Git
+   $ git rebase -i

-The submission is the same as a the initial patch.
+The submission step is the same as for the initial patch.

 Retrieve new changes from the repository
 ----------------------------------------